 It is in these final stages of a civilization where the arts more than anything else increase in continued development, where the germs of collapse and decline are already borne.
 As civilization progresses, man's participation in the power process is minimized; that being goals essential for day-to-day life are stripped from him - leaving him with less to accomplish, and thus less participation in the power process leads him feeling bored, demoralized, and frustrated.
-However, before we move further, we need to make a comparison.
-However, man may now spend more time fulfilling surrogate activities, which are non-essential goals he may set up to fulfill.
-These are activities which are not pertinent to immediate survival, such as studying plant or animal life, music, poetry, etc.
+It is in this stage that man may now spend more time fulfilling surrogate activities, which are non-essential goals he may set up to fulfill.
+These are activities which are not pertinent to immediate survival, such as studying plant or animal life, music, poetry, etc. However, before we move further, we need to make a comparison.

 In contrast, a man in a highly civilized society has more leisure time for the pursuit of surrogate activities, allowing for the further refinement of civilization – and at an ever quickening rate as primary goals are easier to attain and the autonomy required to achieve them is removed.
 However, these surrogate activities generally do not fully satisfy man.
 As leisure increases, decadence always follows, and consequently morality decreases.
 The arts of a people therefore reflect the health of a society.
 As long as the arts reinforce the founding values, moral constitution, spiritual beliefs, etc., and edify the racial soul of the people, their civilization will continue to last.
 However, if decadence makes its way into the arts (over-extravagance and superfluous use of language in literature; degeneration and perversion of the visual arts; effeminization of poetry and music, etc.), then collapse is assuredly around the bend.